patternal/dircrawl/README.md

 There is some flexibility in the source code to write to flat files, tab-delimited text files, or a combination of both (fiels with space padding).

+MySQL import, and MySQL & R analysis scripts might be available upon request.

+### history

+dircrawl was successfully used to detect files changed from a last offline backup in a networked environment from a compromised host, to characterize the attack as ransomware, and to restore the files that had been encrypted by the ransomware (before it was turned off) from their last good backup.

+dircrawl was also used to detect redundancy and to reconstruct the history of workflows with file-based artifacts.

+### author

+Ben Ginsberg, bginsbg {AT} gmail {DOT} com